pymeasure/leco-protocol/glossary.md

 Coordinator
     A component primarily concerned with routing/coordinating the message flow, see {ref}`components.md#coordinator`.

+Device
+    Some piece of hardware controlled via ECP.

 Director
     The main controller orchestrating the whole thing, see {ref}`components.md#director`.